MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteContentMove.md

 ### -ValidationOnly

-This parameter will force the cmdlet to execute only validation.
+This parameter will perform a validation check on whether the site can be moved and will not execute the move.

 ```yaml
 Type: SwitchParameter